kharovtobi/qemu-3dfx-arch/wrappers/texts/readme_nodx.txt

 wrappers or compiling with diffrent hash?

-2. (Yellow) If you got corrupted dll error. especially OPENGL32.DLL It means a host problem.
+2. (Yellow) If you got corrupted dll error. especially OPENGL32.DLL It means a guest or host problem.
-This binary is a failure and must be recompiled again. (worst case)
+You use a dll compiled with different hash (best case) This binary is a failure and must be recompiled again. (worst case)

 ===========================================================================